maxhougas/arma1button/README.md

 - finalizemods.sh iterates listmods, and invokes linkkey.sh and linkmod.sh.
 - linkkey.sh: invoked by finalizemods.sh.
 Creates softlinks.
 Normalizes filenames.
 - linkmod.sh: invoked by finalizemods.sh.
 Creates softlinks.
 Normalizes filenames.
+- listdlc: contains codes for CDLC to be used.
 - listmissions: contains idnumbers and mission names.
 Mission names *MUST* end with .[mapcode].
 - listmods: contains idnumbers and modnames.
 Mod names are arbitrary, but this system assumes names contain only [0-9A-Za-z._-]*.
 - missingmissions: discharged by validatedl.sh.
 Contains missing or incomplete missions.
 - missingmods: discharged by validatedl.sh.
 Contains missing or incomplete mods.
-- patharma: contains the full path to arma:.../Arma\ 3\ Server, it is rendered as /Arma 3 Server though, be careful with that.
+- patharma: contains the full path to .../Arma\ 3\ Server/, it is rendered as /Arma 3 Server though, be careful with that.
+- pathmanifest: contains the full path to the steamcmd workshop manifest file.
-- pathmod: contains the full path to arma:.../107410.
+- pathmod: contains the full path to .../107410./
+- pathsave: contains the full path to .../Player/ where persistent saves are stored.
+Supersedes the bind mount system.
 - README.MD: this.
 - restart.sh: invokes docker stop and docker start.
 - run.sh: invokes docker run.
 Will attempt to run arma.
 Incoming ports are specified here.
 Bind mounts are specified here.